madprops/airc/README.md

 ---

-There's a `config` command that prints a summary of various settings.
+There's a `config` command that prints a summary of various configs.

 ---